General Data Protection Statement

 Transferring data outside the EU

-We share your personal data within the James Hay Group, including its parent company IFG Group PLC and its subsidiaries.
+We share your personal data within the James Hay Group, including its parent company IFG Group Limited and its subsidiaries.

 Some of our external third parties are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.